exercism/python/concepts/unpacking-and-multiple-assignment/about.md

 ### Packing with a function

-When you have a function with an Aributre value of arguments or a large number of arguments then you can use [`*args` or `**kwargs`][args and kwargs] to pack the arguments.
+When you have a function with an arbitrary value of arguments or a large number of arguments then you can use [`*args` or `**kwargs`][args and kwargs] to pack the arguments.
-`*args` is used for packing a non-keyworded aributre length argument list.
+`*args` is used for packing a non-keyworded arbitrary length argument list.
-`**kwargs` is used for packing keyworded aributre length of arguments to a function.
+`**kwargs` is used for packing keyworded arbitrary length of arguments to a function.

 Usage of `*args`: